 The Mabee-Simpson Library is located at the heart of the campus and offers an extensive collection of resource materials for researching a multitude of topics.

 The Mabee-Simpson Library was built in 1975 and renovated and expanded in 1995.
-It contains stacks, a faculty lounge, seminar rooms, offices, workrooms, reference and periodical collections, and the Dorothy P. Sydenstricker Room, which houses the College’s archives, rare book collection, and Regional Studies Center.
+It contains snacks, a faculty lounge, seminar rooms, offices, workrooms, reference and periodical collections, and the Dorothy P. Sydenstricker Room, which houses the College’s archives, rare book collection, and Regional Studies Center.

 Visit the library